 Also, the maintenance innovation does not have to be realized within the duration of the program; it is okay if an innovation project is still at an early stage.
 However, it is important that the participant has an active role in realizing this innovation, and it is important that the innovation can be discussed with the coaches and other participants – only then can we support in managing the innovation.

 And finally, an innovation does not necessarily have a large footprint in the use of resources, also personal smaller innovations are welcome to work on.
-Together we wish to work together on some different innovations together.
+We wish to work on some different innovations together.

-For the innovations themes we inspire the participants to think for example about the smart maintenance themes which have been identified by WCM.
+For the innovations, we inspire the participants to think for example about the smart maintenance themes which have been identified by WCM.
 We distinguish here three main types of maintenance innovation:

 • People & Organisation: This group contains those innovations which are